Ethical issues in business: what are they and how to handle them

 Common ethical issues in business

 Discrimination is still a major concern in this modern world, and a workplace is no exception.
 Workplace discrimination happens when an employee is treated unfairly due to prejudice towards a particular gender, age, ethnicity, religious views, and more.
 For example, if a female employee who does the same amount of work as her male coworker is refused equal pay owing to her gender, it can be identified as discrimination.
+In a research undertaken by AllVoices to investigate workplace discrimination, a startling 80% of surveyed employees disclosed that they had experienced instances of discrimination while working remotely.
+These incidents unfolded through various digital means, including video conferences, chat applications, and phone conversations.
+This data serves as a stark reminder that discrimination is not confined to physical office spaces.
 Regardless of whether a person is discriminated against intentionally or not, these toxic behaviours must never be entertained and must be reported to the law when necessary.

 What you can do to stop discrimination in the workplace: